-- Must have completed at least five (5) semesters of math courses in the high school setting. - Must be enrolled in or have completed a sixth semester math course. - If the student tested out of Algebra 2 as an incoming freshman, he must have completed at least three (3) semesters of math courses in the high school setting and be enrolled in or have completed a fourth semester math course. - Must have no semester grade lower than 90 in a CP math class, 88 in an Honors math class, or 85 in an AP math class. - Must have a UGPA of 3.50 grade point average for all classes. - Must have no gross or repeated disciplinary offenses. - Any violation of the KCHS Honor Code may jeopardize induction to or current membership in MU Alpha Theta. - Current members and new members must serve as tutors during at least two designated lunch sessions in Ms. Mesmer's room.
+- Must have completed at least five (5) semesters of math courses in the high school setting. - Must be enrolled in or have completed a sixth semester math course. - If the student tested out of Algebra 2 as an incoming freshman, he must have completed at least three (3) semesters of math courses in the high school setting and be enrolled in or have completed a fourth semester math course. - Must have no semester grade lower than 90 in a CP math class, 88 in an Honors math class, or 85 in an AP math class. - If a student receives a semester grade below the requirement in one of the following classes: Honors Pre-Calculus, Calculus Honors, AP Calculus, Stats Honors or AP, they will be placed on a probation period for only one semester. - Must have a UGPA of 3.50 grade point average for all classes. - Must have no gross or repeated disciplinary offenses. - Any violation of the KCHS Honor Code may jeopardize induction to or current membership in MU Alpha Theta. - Current members and new members must serve as tutors at designated lunch or class sessions.
+Current members must serve two and new members must serve one session.
 Sessions will be arranged during the school year as needed.
 Tutoring sessions will count as a service component to Mu Alpha Theta, but do not count as service hour requirement in the KCHS service program.
+If a student chooses to do more than two sessions, these may count towards service hours.